fsi-open/doctrine-extensions/doc/mapping.md

 In most cases event listener will need specific functionality which will differ for every object manager.
 For instance, a query to load users will differ.
 The example bellow will illustrate how to handle such situations.
-You will need to extend default ORM and ODM event adapters to implement specific functions which will be available through the event adapter.
+You will need to extend default ORM event adapter to implement specific functions which will be available through the event adapter.
 First we will need to follow the mapping convention to use those extension points.